jku-win-dke/AISA-XMI-Mapper/README.md

 ### 2.2.
 How to write a configuration file

 In order to determine the UML classes to be selected, only consider UML classes from the namespace of the model.
+In addition, TimeSlice classes in AIXM cannot be selected because they are not part of the AIXM UML class diagrams, instead they are generated by the mapper if the parent feature is selected.
 As an example, see the decisions for the [configuration](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/configurations/AIXM_DONLON.xml) of the [Donlon airport example](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/_exampleData/AIXM_DONLON.ttl) below.

 	Donlon airport									decisions for configuration file
 	<uuid:dd062d88-3e64-4a5d-bebd-89476db9ebea> a aixm:AirportHeliport; 	-->	<class>AirportHeliport</class>